AMI Project, exploring the beauty of simplicity, line and space.

 The AMI project is a series of eight (2cm x 61cm x 98cm) acrylic on canvas paintings.
 The canvas is stretched over a plywood panel with integral stretcher bars and carefully folded corners that minimize folds and lines.
 Signatures on two edges, maintain a clean front surface and make the signature visible when the painting is hanging with any side up.
 Each canvas is mounted on a custom flat panel frame with (1cm) stand-off spacers made of extruded aluminum.
 Brass hardware is installed to facilitate hanging with any side up.
 The artist prefers exposed brass hanging hardware but it may be hidden.
 Frame, hardware and unique standoff mounting are all part of the original design and should remain intact.

 Masking tape was often used in the construction of the lines.
 The line width of AMI 4 was particularly difficult.
 It is not exactly constant width and it was reworked many times.
-After AMI 4, I experimented with CHARTPAK graphic tape to get a perfect constant width line; AMI 5.
-6 and 8 were made usung graphic tape.
-I gave it up because it lacked the subtle variations of a painted line.
+After AMI 4, I experimented with CHARTPAK graphic tape seeking a perfect constant width line; AMI 5, 6, 8 and 92 were made using graphic tape.

 In its simplest version, AMI 4, the shape is defined by a single constant width line.
 This seems, to me, to be the best depiction of the minimalist concept.
 AMI 7 has no lines at all: the white AMI shape is surrounded by a gray field.
 AMI 1, 2 and 3 have outlines that vary in width.
 AMI 5 and 6 have two overlapping shapes and constant width lines made with graphic tape.
 AMI 8 is dark gray with white constant width contour lines.
 AMI 9 is a digital graphic design with varying width stripes.
+AMI 92 is acrylic and graphic tape on canvas.
 AMI17 is a digital graphic of seventeen AMI shapes in four different orientations and sixteen different overlapping relationships.